1099-SA Filing: HSA Distribution Reporting

 Think of it as a receipt from your account administrator showing how much money you took out of your health savings account.
 Your financial institution or plan administrator is required to send you this form and send a copy to the IRS whenever you withdraw money from one of these accounts.

-The three types of accounts that trigger a 1099-SA are:
+The three types of accounts that trigger a are:

 Health Savings Accounts (HSAs)